tomodachii/tomodachii-blog/content/books/causality/chapter-1-introduction-to-probabilities-graphs-causal-models.md

 postColor = "#FF5103"
 +++

+# Probability Theory
+**Why Probability?**
+* causal utterances are often used in situations that are plagued with uncertainty.

 # Causal vs Statistical
 **probabilistic parameter:** any quantity that is defined in terms of a joint probability function.